Turkesterone vs Ecdysterone: The Real Deal

 The Bottom Line on Turkesterone vs Ecdysterone

-Taken together, while turkesterone does have some impressive research behind it, those studies are done in animals (rats) and cell cultures, which do not translate on a 1:1 basis to healthy human subjects taking the supplement orally.
+So now that we have discussed turkesterone vs ecdysterone, what is the final word on these types of supplements?
+When taken together, while turkesterone does have some impressive research behind it, those studies are done in animals (rats) and cell cultures, which do not translate on a 1:1 basis to healthy human subjects taking the turkesterone supplement orally.
 Furthermore, the vast majority of turkesterone supplements on the market are woefully underdosed as they contain a very small percentage of actual turkesterone (they are largely generic ajuga turkestanica extracts).

 Ecdysterone has been studied in healthy humans and shown to be effective (and SAFE) when taken orally and used in combination with resistance training.